 As opioid abuse has become a national crisis, high-quality pain management plays a critical role in keeping patients safe from the cycle of escalating need for opioid medications.

-“This where the field of anesthesiology can truly contribute to population health,” said Aman Mahajan, MD, PhD, the department chair.
-Read more>
+“This where the field of anesthesiology can truly contribute to population health,” says Aman Mahajan, MD, PhD, our department chair.

-Photos, from Top: Dr. Sibert (far right) accepts Certificate of Recognition from the CA State Senate on behalf of the UCLA Department of Anesthesiology, at far left is Assemblymember Sebastian Ridley-Thomas.; Dr. Jason Hirsch and medical students at the Ocean Part Community Center; Dr. George Pan, who practices pain management in Santa Clarita, answered questions at the event.
+Photos, from Top: Dr. Sibert (far right) accepts Certificate of Recognition from the CA State Senate on behalf of the UCLA Department of Anesthesiology, at far left is Assemblymember Sebastian Ridley-Thomas.; Dr. Jason Hirsch and medical students at the Ocean Park Community Center; Dr. George Pan, who practices pain management in Santa Clarita, answered questions at the 2017 I Heart Walking event.